smartcontractkit/documentation/src/pages/chainlink-nodes/oracle-jobs/tasks.md

 Tasks are a replacement for core adapters that is more flexible.
 Tasks can be composed in arbitrary order into [pipelines](#writing-pipelines).
 Pipelines consist of one or more threads of execution where tasks are executed in a well-defined order.

-Chainlink has a number of built-in tasks which are listed below.
-You can also create your own [external adapters](/chainlink-nodes/external-adapters/external-adapters/) for tasks which are accessed through a `bridge`.
+You can use Chainlink's [built-in tasks](/chainlink-nodes/oracle-jobs/all-tasks), or you can create your own [external adapters](/chainlink-nodes/external-adapters/external-adapters/) for tasks which are accessed through a `bridge`.

 ## Shared attributes